makkus/freckles/docs/frecklet/frecklet_evolution.md

 Usage: frecklecute my-create-user.frecklet
            [OPTIONS]

-  This uses the 'ensure-user-exists' frecklet to create a single user, named 'markus'.
+  This uses the 'create-user' frecklet to create a single user, named 'markus'.

   The UID of this user will be '1010'.